 You need to execute this with a subtle approach because there is a thin line between being helpful and sounding boastful.

-Due to the advancement in technology, marketing has gone from targeting random audiences to targeting the right ones.
+Due to the advancement in technology, video marketing has gone from targeting random audiences to targeting the right ones.
 However, there is also a lot more competition.
 You do not just need to target the correct viewers but also at the proper time.

 This process involves a lot of trial and error and guesswork, but an option that has proven to be very effective is using intent signals to target potential customers.
 This is majorly effective, especially if you want more visits to your store or generate leads.
 But what is an intent signal?